7 Best Waterproof Duffel Bags of 2026

 FAQ

-Can a roll-top duffel bag be used as a dry bag for kayaking?
+Can a waterproof duffel bag with a roll-top closure be used as a carry-on for flights?

 Sharing is caring!